 When the light is off, the heating system is running on electricity and you will be billed at the lower price.

-When it is on, the heating system is running on fuel, because the outdoor temperature is below -12°C or -15°C, as the case may be.
+When the light is on, the heating system is running on fuel, because the outdoor temperature is below the threshold (−12°C or −15°C, as applicable).
 You will be billed at the higher price.

 The dual-energy system requires a special meter that records electricity consumption at the two different prices.

 There are two lights on the meter housing:

 The outdoor sensor sends a signal to the heating system when the temperature drops below −12°C or −15°C (depending on your climate zone).

 Manual switch you can use to choose whether your heating system runs on fuel, dual energy or electricity.